 We want to hear your comments and suggestions about this manual and the other documentation included with this product.
-Please use the User Comments feature at the bottom of each page of the online documentation, or go to www.novell.com/documentation/feedback.html and enter your comments there.
+Please use the User Comments feature at the bottom of each page of the online documentation and enter your comments there.